utsav99599/FinalProject/README.md

 Contact Page - This page displays where an user can input contact info that they want to save

+Confirmation Page - User see confirmation that their contact was saved and has the option to add another one.
 ## Task Allocation:

 Utsav Patel - Worked on Login, Registration, CSS